yurisuki/osu-install-old/README.md

 sudo dpkg -i osu-install.deb

 ## If you'll have a dependency problem, then install them by:
-# sudo apt-get install -f ## Remove hashtag at the beginning of the command to make them take an effect.
+# sudo apt-get install -f ## Remove hashtag at the beginning of the command to make them take effect.
 ```

 # todo/goals